peterussell/nz-ppl-training-blog/_posts/2017-09-11-defs-and-units.md

 # Force, Weight and G

 **Force** tries to move a mass out of its state of rest or uniform motion, ie. it is trying to overcome inertia.
-How successful it is depends on whether opposing forces balance it.
+How successful it is depends on whether it's balanced by other forces.

 **Weight** is the force produced when a mass is attracted by Earth's gravity.
 At the surface of the earth, gravity produces an acceleration of 9.81m/s<sup>2</sup>.